-The Philips P5CC036V0M Secure Smart Card Controller is an integrated circuit (IC) providing a hardware platform to a smart card operating system and Smart Card Embedded Software.
+The Philips P5CC036V1C and P5CC009V1C Secure Smart Card Controller are integrated circuits (IC) providing a hardware platform to a smart card operating system and Smart Card Embedded Software.
 A top level block diagram including an overview of subsystems can be found within the TOE description of the Security Target.
-The complete hardware description and the complete instruction set of the Philips P5CC036V0M Secure Smart Card Controller can be found in the Data Sheet, P5CC036, SmartMX, Secure Smart Card Controller [12] and Instruction Set SmartMX-Family [16].
+The complete hardware description and the complete instruction set of the Philips P5CC036V1C and P5CC009V1C Secure Smart Card Controller can be found in the Data Sheet, P5CC036, SmartMX, Secure Smart Card Controller [12] resp.
+Data Sheet, P5CC009, SmartMX, Secure Smart Card Controller [20] and Instruction Set SmartMX-Family [16].

 For the implementation of the TOE Security Functions basically the components 8-bit CPU, Special Function Registers, Triple-DES Co-Processor, FameXE Co-Processor, Random Number Generator (RNG), Power Module with Security Sensors and Filters are used.
-The CPU is equipped with a Memory Management Unit and provides different CPU Modes in order to separate different applications running on the TOE.
-Security measures for Physical Protection are realised within the layout of the whole circuitry.
+The CPU is equipped with a Memory Management Unit and provides different CPU modes in order to separate different applications running on the TOE.
+Security measures for physical protection are realised within the layout of the whole circuitry.